 I read somewhere that hazelnut season runs from August through late October.
 Phew, I made these cookies in the nick of time!
-While I could have just as easily used pecans or walnuts, the hazelnuts added an interesting flavor to this deep, dark, chocolate cookie, which is open to a lot of seasonal improvisation.
-It’s the perfect cookie to serve on a cold day with hot cocoa and maybe a warm fire; a chocolate cookie packed with oats and nuts which add a chewy texture and toasty flavor.
+While I could have just as easily used pecans or walnuts, the hazelnuts added an interesting flavor to these deep, dark, chocolate cookies.
+Open to seasonal improvisation, these are the perfect cookies to serve on a cold day with hot cocoa and maybe a warm fire.
+As their name implies, Hazelnut Chocolate Chip Oatmeal Cookies are packed with oats and nuts which add a chewy texture and toasty flavor.
 If you’re thinking about leaving the nuts out, that’s fine too, but if you like nuts this is the perfect cookie for them.

 For every 1/2 cup of nuts, bring 1 1/2 cups of water to a boil.
 Add 2 tablespoons of baking soda for every 1 ½ cups water and boil for 3 minutes.
 Drain the nuts in a mesh colander.
 To remove skins, grab a paper towel and rub the nuts against the sides of the strainer, then rinse off the nuts, empty them into a rimmed baking dish and toast at 350 for 10 minutes.